pablo-aja-macaya/ARVIA/README.md

 > [!NOTE]
 > This application has been **designed for Linux systems** and tested in **Ubuntu 20.04.4**.

 Installation through **mamba** is highly recommended.
-A conda release of ARVIA will hopefully happen soon but, for now, you can install it like this:
+A conda release of ARVIA will hopefully happen soon but, for now, you can install from [PyPi](https://pypi.org/project/arvia/) with pip and conda like this:

 ```sh
 # Create main environment where ARVIA runs